SOLAR OPERATING LEASE

 • You are locked into a fixed contract for the term and exiting early may have a significant cost.**

-• Generally, your system will be designed to produce less electricity than you use, so you will still have to pay for the additional power you purchase from the grid.
+• Generally, your system will be designed to produce less electricity than you use, so you will still have to pay for additional power from the grid.

-• Make sure you tally up all of the repayments you will make during the term and compare the total to the upfront cost of the system: the difference is the cost, or interest, you are paying for the facility.
+• Make sure you tally up all of the repayments you will make during the term and compare the total to the upfront cost of the system: the difference is the cost you are paying for the facility.**

 • Most of all, make sure you are dealing with a reputable lease provider.